tito10047/ux-sdc/README.md

 #### How it works with Live Components:
 1. **Initial Render:** Assets are collected and injected into the `<head>` just like with regular Twig components.
-2. **AJAX Updates:** When a Live Component is updated via AJAX, the bundle identifies the request and ensures the component's namespace is correctly set (if `ComponentNamespaceInterface` is implemented).
-This allows the `Stimulus` trait to generate the correct Stimulus controller name even during standalone Live Component requests.
+2. **AJAX Updates:** When a Live Component is updated via AJAX, the bundle identifies the request and sends asset paths via HTTP headers (`X-SDC-Assets-CSS` and `X-SDC-Assets-JS`) to the browser.
-3. **Dynamic Asset Loading:** Asset attributes (`data-sdc-css` and `data-sdc-js`) are injected into the component's root element.
-These are used by the bundle's built-in Stimulus loader to dynamically load missing styles or scripts when a component appears on the page via AJAX.
+3. **Dynamic Loading:** The bundle includes a Stimulus controller that listens for Live Component events and dynamically injects any missing assets into the `<head>` of the document.

+#### Enabling Dynamic Asset Loading

-To enable dynamic loading, you must add the bundle's Stimulus controller to your base template (ideally on the `<body>` element):
+To enable dynamic loading of assets during Live Component updates, you must add the bundle's Stimulus controller to your base template (ideally on the `<body>` element):

 ```twig
 <body {{ stimulus_controller(sdc_loader_controller) }}>